Random Running and Coaching Thoughts

 There Is No Substitute For Hard Work

-Hard work really does beat talent when talent does not work hard.
+Hard work does beat talent when talent does not work hard.
 I've seen this over and over again.
-Don't fall into the trap of "Seven Easy Steps to success thinking".
+Don't fall into the trap of "Seven Easy Steps To Success."
 Hard work always matters.
+Success is never easy.

 Work With Who Is In Front Of You

-Some kids are born to be great runners and it is very obvious that running is their God-given gift and best sport.
+Some kids are born to be great runners, and it is very obvious that running is their God-given gift and best sport.
 However, parents or others won't let them participate in running for various reasons.
-It is very frustrating for a coach to see all that potential go down the drain and for a child to possibly miss what they were wired to do.
-However, you have to let it go and work with who is in front of you.
+It is very frustrating for a coach to see all that potential go down the drain and for a child to miss what they were wired to do.
+However, it would be best to let it go and work with who is before you.

 There is no limit to record-breaking performances.
 Records are all made to be broken.
-Over my lifetime I've heard the scientists and others say records can't be broken.
-This is pessimistic and status quo thinking.
-Innovative coaches and athletes always find a way to go where no man has gone before.
-They challenge the status quo and find new methods to improve regardless of the current thinking of the day.
+Over my lifetime, I've heard scientists and others say records can't be broken.
+This is pessimistic and status-quo thinking.
+Innovative coaches and athletes always find a way to go where no man has before.
+They challenge the status quo and uncover new methods to improve regardless of the current thinking of the day.

 You Have Three Choices When Things Get Tough